 Here are just a few situations where the Drag and Drop Interactive Widget solves an interactivity issue:

-- You need to have multiple drag and drop scenarious on a single slide.
+- You need to have multiple drag and drop scenarios on a single slide.
 Question widgets cannot be added to normal Captivate slides.
 But you can have multiple Drag and Drop Interactive Widgets on a single slide with each widget creating a different interaction.

-- You need your drag and drop interaction to be part of a larger interaction using other objets such as click boxes or buttons.
+- You need your drag and drop interaction to be part of a larger interaction using other objects such as click boxes or buttons.
 None of these objects are permitted on quiz slides, so the only way to create this scenario is on normal Captivate slides.

 - You need to create an interaction where there is more than one correct answer.
 With the Drag and Drop Lite Question Widget this is not possible because a quiz question can have only one correct answer.
 But since you can use multiple Drag and Drop Interactive Widgets on a single slide, each widget can reference the same drag and target objects and each look for different matching combinations as their correct answer.